NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 -

-Focusing on imperfections and having trouble seeing anything else, and being overly critical of self and others
+Focusing on imperfections and having trouble seeing anything else,.

 -